 - LDL (up to 30%)

-In addition, researchers have noted red yeast rice can lower triglycerides and even raise HDL too.
+In addition, researchers have noted that red yeast rice can lower triglycerides and even raise HDL.

 So, how does red yeast rice work?
 It's simple: it contains a statin drug.
-Red yeast rice contains a naturally-occurring statin compound called monacolin K, which is similar to the active ingredient in the statin medication called Lovostatin.
+Red yeast rice contains a naturally-occurring statin compound called monacolin K, similar to the active ingredient in the statin medication Lovastatin.
 It works the same way as statin medicines, by blocking an enzyme called HMG CoA Reductase, which we use to make cholesterol.

 Block this enzyme, and cholesterol production goes down.

-Studies finding improvements in lipid levels have used between 1200-2000 mg per day.
+Studies finding improved lipid levels have used between 1200-2000 mg per day.

 Because red yeast rice is basically a natural statin medicine, it may have the same side effects -like muscle pain – as prescription medicines.
 Some supplements try to reduce the muscle pain side effects by combining red yest rice with Coenzyme Q10 (CoQ10).
 In theory, this may work but individual side effects will probably vary.